JoaoLopesF/Esp-Mobile-Apps-Esp32/README.md

 Is a same for any project with Esp32:

-    - A development kit board with Esp32.
+* A development kit board with Esp32.

-        Can be ESP-WROVER-KIT, ESP32-Pico-Kit, DevKitC, Lolin32, etc.
+    - Can be ESP-WROVER-KIT, ESP32-Pico-Kit, DevKitC, Lolin32, etc.
-        Can be a custom hardware too, with any Esp32 module.
+    - Or a custom hardware too, with any Esp32 module.

-    - USB driver of this board installed
+* USB driver of this board installed

-    - Latest esp-idf SDK installed (https://github.com/espressif/esp-idf)
+* Latest esp-idf SDK installed (https://github.com/espressif/esp-idf)

-    - An configured C/C++ IDE (recommended).
+* An configured C/C++ IDE (recommended).

     I suggest Eclipse CDT or VSCode:

     - Eclipse CDT: powerfull but high memory
     - VSCode: rich and lightweight, but refactoring is poor than eclipse

     I use both, just editing code I use VSCode, if I need more, as better refactoring, I use Eclipse

 ## Schematics